ajahne/blog/_posts/2019-4-25-start-stop-terminate-aws-ec2-instance-nodejs.md

 });
 {% endhighlight %}

-The key difference (outside of the call to `stopInstances`) is the `params` object, which takes an array of `InstanceIds` to stop!
+The key difference (outside of the call to `stopInstances`) is the `params` object, which takes an array of `InstanceIds` to stop.
 So, to stop the instance we started, we must add the `InstanceId` into the `params` object.

 Once you have entered the instance id, type the following to stop the instance:
 ```